 Taking part in regular exercise helps to boost the amount of high-density lipoprotein in your system.
 Known as the “good cholesterol”, HDL helps to lower your blood pressure and limits the risks of heart attacks and strokes.

 3. Working out can improve your mental health

 This is true in two ways.
 If we’re feeling tense and stressed, a workout session can help us to let off steam and give us somewhere to channel our negative energy.
-Not only that, but when we exercise our body produces satisfaction hormones known as endorphins which can help boost our mood even after a bad day.
+Not only that but when we exercise our body produces satisfaction hormones known as endorphins which can help boost our mood even after a bad day.

 4. Working out can improve your insomnia

 If you find it difficult to get to sleep at night, you might find that incorporating regular fitness into your daily routine helps to fix that.
-Before you go to bed, you might also want to consider some light stretches to ease out the tension of the day and leaving you ready for the land of nod.
+Before you go to bed, you might also want to consider some light stretches to ease out the tension of the day and leave you ready for the land of nod.